joxie/riscv-debug-security/spec/Secure Debug Proposal.md

 - Writing dcsr.prv/dcsr.v with a value whose corresponding privilege level is disabled for debug will get security fault error.
 - hartreset/resethaltreq will get security fault error from selected hart if M mode debug is disabled.
 - setkeepalive will get security fault error from selected hart if M mode debug is disabled.
-- If ecall, exceptions or interrupts in debug mode that lands on higher privilege level with external debug disabled, for example, S mode (debug enabled) trap into M mode (debug disabled), the hart will exit debug mode, continue execution in higher privilege level, and re-enter debug mode immediately after returning into current mode.
+- If exceptions or interrupts occurs during single stepping that lands on higher privilege level with debug disabled, for example, S mode (debug enabled) trap into M mode (debug disabled), the hart will continue execution in higher privilege level, and re-enter debug mode immediately after returning debuggable privilege level.

-> 💡 The debugger could discover the debugability of the hart by issuing halt request and checking the error status.
-If the halt request responses with an error, it means the hart is not yet granted for debug.
-Otherwise, the halt request succeeds immediately or will be pending till the hart enter a debugable privilege level.
-Since the halt request is asynchronous, the hart must be put in an infinite loop at the entry of code to be debugged.
-The debugger could afterwards halt the hart precisely and jump out of the loop in debug mode.

-Bit 4 of mdbgsec (relaxprivdis) controls whether external debugger can bypass M mode protection by setting abstractcs.relaxedpriv.
-Value 1 means relaxpriv is prohibited to be set even if the debug privilege level is 3 (M mode).
-This bit is sticky.

-> 💡 relaxpriv may be useful when debugging ROM and M mode FW but it shall be disabled when debugging runtime software such as OS.
-In this case, we need a new knob to achieve the configuration that M mode debug is enabled but relaxedpriv is prohibited.
-ROM should make sure relaxprivdis is set to 1 when a PMP entry is locked by setting pmpcfg*.L to 1.

-Bit 5 of mdbgsec (extrigen) controls whether the external triggers of Trigger Module are enabled.
-Setting up triggers of type 7 takes no effect if the mdbgsec.extrigen is 0.
+> 💡 The halt group will halt all harts in the same group if anyone halts.
+There might be the case that different harts have varied debug control policies and some harts may not run in debuggable privilege levels.
+The halt requests issued by halt group will be pending till the hart enter a debuggable privilege level.

 Bits 8-11 of mdbgsec controls RISC-V trace

 | H ext. supported | trcen (bit3) | trcv (bit2) | trcprv (bit0-1) | Trace enabled |